tracerdominion/Tournament_Building/README.md

 #### Update (with new results) functions

 Should take a parameter `stage` which is the index of the stage in the stages array at the very top of the script.
-May take an additional parameter which tells it whether the update is an addition or removal.
-Since removals often require the same searches as additions, it can be useful to handle both in the same function.
 To match existing names, called `update<Stage_type>`.
 Should return true if an update took place, and flase otherwise.